 interview practice and skills

-At the successful conclusion of the caseworker training, you can be granted an assessment for a Human Services Specialist Caseworker position at the Mecklenburg County Department of Social Services.
+After you successfully complete the caseworker training, you can be granted an assessment for a human services specialist caseworker position at the Mecklenburg County Department of Social Services.
+The starting salary for a human services specialist is $31,900 (source: Mecklenburg County Department of Social Services).

 Real World Education